Compact 3D Gaussian Splatting For Dense Visual SLAM: Abstract

-Simultaneous localization and mapping (SLAM) has been a fundamental computer vision problem with wide applications such as autonomous driving, robotics, and virtual/augmented reality~\cite{slam, reitmayr2010simultaneous}.
-Several traditional methods, including ORBSLAM~\cite{orbslam,orbslam2}, VINS~\cite{vins}, etc.~\cite{deng,xie,xie2}, have been introduced over the years, representing scenes with sparse point cloud maps.
-However, due to the sparse nature of the point cloud, it proves ineffective for navigation or other purposes.
+Simultaneous localization and mapping (SLAM) has been a fundamental embedded vision problem with wide applications such as autonomous driving, robotics, and virtual/augmented reality~\cite{slam,deng2025best3dscenerepresentation}.
+Several traditional methods, including ORBSLAM~\cite{orbslam}, and~\cite{xie,past,wz2}, have been introduced over the years, representing scenes with sparse point cloud maps.
+However, sparse map representations fail to provide sufficient scene information and cannot meet the requirements of robotic downstream tasks such as navigation, path planning, and obstacle avoidance.
 Attention has turned to dense scene reconstruction, exemplified by DTAM~\cite{dtam}, Kintinuous~\cite{Kintinuous}, and ElasticFusion~\cite{elasticfusion}.
-However, their accuracy remains unsatisfactory due to high memory costs, slow processing speeds, and other real-time running limitations.
+However, their accuracy remains unsatisfactory due to high memory costs, slow processing speeds, and real-time running limitations.